Holistic Life Coaching with Bernadette

 So how do I ‘do’ Holistic Life Coaching?

-This is the framework that I tend to follow with most clients although I tend to navigate it in a ‘dance-like’ fashion – moving, (gracefully, I hope) between various modules according to where you are at in each session.
+This is the framework that I tend to follow with most clients although I like to navigate it in a ‘dance-like’ fashion – moving, (gracefully, I hope) between various modules according to where you are at in each session.
 I find that having a rigid agenda can get in the way of spontaneous breakthroughs, and being flexible allows me to capitalize on your motivation at any given time.

 Identifying the problem/s